hello, Janika_

 Imagine a coding partner who:

-• → Reads and writes files on your computer
+• → Reads and writes files for you

 • → Never gets tired or annoyed